Munich may be without Oktoberfest — but it's still a lot of fun | DW | 17.09.2020

 But not in this summer of coronavirus.
 For the first time since the Second World War, the Oktoberfest — or the "Wiesn," as the Bavarians affectionately call it — will not be taking place.
 Instead, the people of Munich have the Theresienwiese all to themselves.
 A good 42 hectares (104 acres) of space.
 "This is a completely different way of life", says Christin, a young woman from Munich.

-Baumgärtner's office has calculated that the losses are of approximately €1.23 billion ($1.5 billion).
-Revenues that the city, the barkeepers, traders, cab drivers, hoteliers, restaurants, traditional clothing and souvenir vendors and many others are deprived of this year.
+Baumgärtner's office has calculated that the losses are approximately €1.23 billion ($1.5 billion).
+Revenues that the city, the barkeepers, traders, cab drivers, hoteliers, restaurants, traditional clothing, souvenir vendors and many others are deprived of this year.
 More than 500 businesses work on the festival grounds alone, through which 13,000 temporary jobs are created every year.

 The Wiesn is not merely a major economic factor for Munich, but also a tourist attraction and an event that has been adopted internationally.
-Oktoberfest festivals in Munich style are held all over the world, such as in Blumenau, Brazil, as well as in Kitchener, Canada and Qingdao, China.
+Oktoberfest festivals in Munich style are held all over the world, such as in Blumenau, Brazil, as well as in Kitchener, Canada, and in Qingdao, China.

-The original Oktoberfest on the Theresienwiese normally attracts some six million visitors.
-Strangers and friends in lederhosen and dirndl dresses normally party on the beer hall benches in a collective exhilaration; pensioners stroll between the fairground stalls and nibble roasted almonds; lovers win teddy bears for each other at the shooting stands and children rejoice in the traditional chairoplane rides.
-"The Wiesn is simply a way of life," Baumgärtner told DW.
+The original Oktoberfest on the Theresienwiese normally attracts some 6 million visitors.
+Strangers and friends in lederhosen and dirndls normally party on the beer hall benches in a collective exhilaration; pensioners stroll between the fairground stalls and nibble roasted almonds; lovers win teddy bears for each other at the shooting stands; and children rejoice in the traditional chairoplane rides.
+"The Wiesn is simply a way of life," Baumgärtner tells DW.

 On the Theresienwiese, for example, sand has been piled up with palm trees in it.
 There is a parcours climbing frame on which athletes train and children can do gymnastics.
 In the evening, the municipal sports department offers free aerobics lessons with a trainer behind the palm tree lane.
 There are also occasional concerts.